oluoluoxenfree/oluonline-quartz-style/content/leaving.md

 ---

-[^1]: i can drive myself insane trying to find resources i loved once, so i have to remind myself i will probably never find this site again with so little information; writing this footnote for me!
+[^1]: i can drive myself insane trying to find resources i loved once, so i have to remind myself i will probably never find this site again with so little information; writing this footnote for said reminder!
 [^2]: we're working it out in the remix, lorde/charli xcx style.
 [^3]: i don't know how you organise a mass boycott of social media, on social media or off, so i will leave that fight to other people.

 ---
 other resources: